Why Do My Nike Shoes Squeak? (Here’s How to Fix)

 Here are three reasons why Nike shoes squeak:

-1. Nike air units (made of air bubbles) act like suction cups, which produce squeaks.
+- Nike air units, which are made of air bubbles, act like suction cups and produce squeaks.

-2. Air or moisture, or both, are trapped between the soles and the insoles.
+- Air, moisture, or both get trapped between the soles and insoles.

 Nike Air Max 720 with super thick Air Units, which may squeak: